5/14/2025

 Operator

-Operator?
-Operator Thank you.
+Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
-Should you have a question, please press the star followed by the one in a touch-down phone.
+Should you have a question, please press the star followed by the one on your touch-tone phone.
 Should you wish to cancel your request, please press the star followed by the two.
-If you are using a speakerphone, please lift the handset before pressing any keys.
-Once again, that is star one.
-Should you wish to ask a question?
-Your first question is from Kelly Shape from Jeffries.
+If you're using a speakerphone, please lift the handset before pressing any keys.
+Once again, that is star one should you wish to ask a question.
+Your first question is from Kelly Shea from Jefferies.
 Your line is now open.

 speaker

-Josefer Kelly Thank you.
 Good morning.
 Thanks for taking my questions.
-This is Josefer Kelly.
-Could you please provide some color and the follow-up time for the patients from the update today and also for the 18 patients who achieved a complete response last year?
-Any color and see our conversion time to durability will be great.
+This is for Kelly.
+Could you please provide some color on the follow-up time for the patients from the update today and also for the 18 patients who achieved a complete response last year?
+Any color in CR conversion times or durability will be great.
 Thank you.

 speaker